Fraud Blocker

 Project Timeline and Scheduling

-Council approvals usually take 4–6 weeks, and once onsite, the slab and build are typically completed within 2–6 weeks depending on the size.
+Your project follows a clear five-stage schedule: design and quoting, engineering and council approvals, fabrication and earthworks, concrete works, and construction and handover.
+Council approvals usually take 4–6 weeks, and once on site, the slab and build are typically completed within 2–6 weeks depending on size.
+See the full schedule breakdown.

 Once council approval is granted and engineering is finalised, we lock in your concrete and construction dates.
 You’ll receive a clear timeline so you know exactly what’s happening and when.
+More on our schedule page.

-We notify you at every milestone: design, council approval, engineering, concrete, kit arrival, construction start, and final handover.
+We notify you at every milestone: design, council approval, engineering, concrete, kit arrival, construction start and final handover.
 You’re never left wondering where things are up to.

 What's included / Not included?

-You’ll receive the full shed kit — frames, sheeting, doors, flashings, gutters, footing brackets, and hardware.
+You’ll receive the full shed kit — frames, sheeting, doors, flashings, gutters, footing brackets and hardware.
 Construction, slab, earthworks, downpipes and approvals are not included in kit-only orders.

 Yes — all Complete Project builds include vermin flashing and sealed slab edges for a clean, dust-free finish.